- Creating resistance with eddy currents

 This ability to resist your wheel's motion without touching it eliminates noise, vibrations, and wear on both your wheel and the trainer.

 Fun fact: Eddy currents also provide the fail-safe braking systems on drop tower thrill rides.

 Measuring power directly

 Force: Newton's law says for every action there is an equal and opposite reaction.
-When the magnet array applies force to your wheel to slow it down, this produces an opposing force on the magnet array.
+When the magnet array applies force to your wheel to slow it down, the wheel produces an opposing force on the magnet array.
 The magnet array is mounted directly on a load cell, which measures that force.

 Speed: The optical speed sensor detects wheel speed in high resolution, updating with every single spoke that passes the sensor- not just once per wheel revolution.

 With no extra variables such as mechanical wear and tear or changing tire pressure and rolling resistance influencing its power calculation, the Fliiiight has unparalleled consistency and doesn't require regular recalibration.

 Fliiiight and your training app communicate with each other wirelessly, over one of two communication protocols: ANT+ or Bluetooth.
 While the trainer sends the app its power readings, the app sends back a series of commands to create a specific level of resistance (SIM mode) or a power (ERG mode).
 Fliiiight then moves the magnets in or out to meet its power or resistance target at your current wheel speed.

 Learn More: A Beginner's guide to smart trainers

 Inertia is the tendency of your wheel to maintain its speed, and it's the most important factor in achieving a realistic road feel.
 Without enough inertia, you'll notice your wheel slow during the less powerful parts of your pedal stroke, a sensation that's often described as "riding through sand."